 Leachman wrote in her memoirs all contestants do have to pass a basic physical, though the standards might not be very high.

-Season 17, making Julianne Hough as the replacement judge for Len.
-Does the producers think that she will not generate envy or getting personal to the pros (particularly Derek Hough, Mark Ballas and maybe Cheryl Burke or Val Chmerkovskiy)?
+Season 17, making Julianne Hough and Maksim Chmerkvosky as the replacement judges for a week.
+Does the producers think that she will not generate envy or getting personal to the pros?